top of page

 Inspect tubing, connections, airstones, skimmers, and other parts for proper operation.

-Clean aquarium top to assure your lighting is not affected.
+Clean the aquarium top to assure your lighting is not affected.

 Check the expiration dates printed on the boxes and bottles of the aquarium supplies you use.
 Do not use it after the imprinted date.
 Expired test kits will give false readings and may prompt you to take unnecessary action.